Why Have a Chain of Command?

 The key to developing and using a structured chain of command in your construction business is to keep it as minimal as possible.
 Don’t overburden the chain with more layers than are necessary.

-Keep in mind when making structuring decisions that the more power and authority each person is given, the more his or her responsibility and accountability levels rise.
+When making structuring decisions, remember that the more power and authority each person is given, the more his or her responsibility and accountability levels rise.

 When developing the framework and chart for the chain of command, use these seven basics to keep the task on the right path.